timou0911/Ethernaut-Writeup/4. Telephone ★☆☆☆☆/README.md

 ## Concepts

-1. The meaning of `msg.sender` and `tx.origin`, also the difference between these two global variables.
+1. The meaning of `msg.sender` and `tx.origin`, as well as the difference between these two global variables.

 ## Level Target